Pearl S. Buck: Humanitarian efforts

-Final years
+Final years and death

 In the mid-1960s, Buck increasingly came under the influence of Theodore Harris, a former dance instructor, who became her confidant, co-author, and financial advisor.
 She soon depended on him for all her daily routines, and placed him in control of Welcome House and the Pearl S. Buck Foundation.
 Harris, who was given a lifetime salary as head of the foundation, created a scandal for Buck when he was accused of mismanaging the foundation, diverting large amounts of the foundation's funds for his friends' and his own personal expenses, and treating staff poorly.
 Buck defended Harris, stating that he was "very brilliant, very high strung and artistic."
-Before her death, Buck signed over her foreign royalties and her personal possessions to Creativity Inc., a foundation controlled by Harris, leaving her children a relatively small percentage of her estate.
+Before her death, Buck signed over her foreign royalties and her personal possessions to Creativity Inc., a foundation controlled by Harris.

-Death

-Pearl S. Buck died of lung cancer on March 6, 1973, in Danby, Vermont.
-After her death, Buck's children contested the will and accused Harris of exerting "undue influence" on Buck during her final few years.
-Harris failed to appear at trial and the court ruled in the family's favor.